fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health.md

     - Version status - The client version status of the Teams client the user is running on.
     - Ring - The ring the user is a part of.
     - Device - Details about the device the user is currently using.
-    - Device crashes - The number of devices that experienced crashes in last 7 days.
+    - Device crashes - The number of devices that experienced crashes in last seven days.
-    - Device launch failures - The number of devices that experienced launch failures in the last 7 days.
+    - Device launch failures - The number of devices that experienced launch failures in the last seven days.
     - Updated on (UTC) - The time stamp when this information was last refreshed.
 - Callout 5: You can use these buttons to:
     - Export the table to a CSV file.